-This design option could result in extended track miles to complete the Switch Merge structure, compared with baseline.
-However, this location aligns with airport traffic flows and the structure can be orientated to the runway in use.
-Overall, it could maintain GHG emissions compared with the baseline.
+This design option could result in extended track miles to complete the Point Merge structure, compared with baseline.
+However, this location aligns with airport traffic flows.
+Overall, it could reduce GHG emissions compared with the baseline.

 Capacity: This option could maintain airport capacity, providing the same number of holds as the baseline.
-Other nonairspace constraints may hinder overall capacity gains at Gatwick.
 This location aligns with network traffic flows so could maintain network capacity compared with the baseline.

-Resilience: Disruption recovery could be similar to the baseline, with a contingency hold7 utilised in the event of unplanned runway closure.
-This option could provide similar holding capacity as today plus additional delay absorption by flying the Switch Merge structure.
-Therefore, it could maintain delay absorption compared with the baseline.
+Resilience: Disruption recovery could be similar to the baseline, with a contingency hold\ utilised in the event of unplanned runway closure.
+This option could provide additional holding capacity plus additional delay absorption by flying the Point Merge structure.
+Therefore, it could improve delay absorption compared with the baseline.